TelecomParistoc/MotorController/specs.md

 ![trajectory](specs/trajectory.jpeg)

-Because to the robot is not capable of infinite linear nor angular acceleration, maximal accelerations should be defined and the speed profiles will look like :
+Because to the robot is not capable of infinite linear nor angular acceleration, maximum accelerations should be defined and the speed profiles should look like (for example) :

 ![speeds](specs/speeds.png)